By using this site, you agree to the Privacy Policy and Terms of Use.

 Your money’s purchasing value is continually being eroded by inflation.

-In the year 1980, 100 rupees means 1500~2500 rupees as a comparison to now.
+In the year 1980, 100 rupees meant 1500~2500 rupees as a comparison to now.
 A bottle of water costs Rs 20 these days.
 It was significantly cheaper ten years ago.
-Check the rate of inflation along with the Value of Rupee over time (by year) here or any other currency here.
+Check the rate of inflation along with the value of the rupee over time (by year) here or any other currency here.

 Inflation is the reason behind this.